NaniGraval/test_one/README.md

-# Hello World - A Classic Python Script
+# A Classic Python Script "Hello World"

 This is a simple Python script that prints "Hello, World!" to the console.
 This script serves as a classic example of a minimal Python program, often used as a starting point for beginners to learn the syntax of the language.